Tag: pen and ink

 Art, Comics December 1, 2015

-This post will feature a collection of my published cartoons of which there are around 30.
-Beginning with one of those I contributed to U: magazine whilst working at the University of Technology, Sydney.
-Subsequent cartoon posts will help me to grow online gallery of my single panel satirical work.
+In this series of posts I profile a collection of my published cartoons.
+They currently total 30 in number.
+I am starting with those I contributed to U: magazine whilst working at the University of Technology, Sydney.
+These CARTOONS posts will help me to grow an online gallery of my single panel satirical work.

 Satirical illustration to accompany article on changes in Sedition Law.